 - Significant financial interest does not include the following:

-a) Salary, royalties or other remuneration from UNM (including payments or other technology commercialization proceeds through the Science & Technology Corporation @ UNM). b) Income from seminars, lectures or teaching engagements sponsored by public or nonprofit entities. c) Income from service on advisory committees or review panels for public or nonprofit entities. d) Interests in widely held investment funds if:
+a) Salary, royalties or other remuneration from UNM (including payments or other technology commercialization proceeds through UNM Rainforest Innovations). b) Income from seminars, lectures or teaching engagements sponsored by public or nonprofit entities. c) Income from service on advisory committees or review panels for public or nonprofit entities. d) Interests in widely held investment funds if:

 (1) The investigator does not exercise control over or have the ability to exercise control over the fund's financial interests; and

 (2) Either (a) The fund is publicly traded or available, or (b) Its assets are widely diversified; for example, if the fund holds no more than 5% of its portfolio value in the securities of anyone issuer, other than the federal government, and no more than 20% of its portfolio value in any particular economic or geographic sector. (e) Interests in blind trusts if the investigator has no knowledge of the trust assets.

 E. UNM research means a systematic investigation designed to develop or contribute to generalizable knowledge, including basic and applied investigations and product development, that is:

 - Funded by or through UNM (including outside sponsored funding);